cloudx-labs/posts/posts/hoxonstudios/cirular-dependencies-microservices.md

 ---
 title: 'Circular dependencies between Microservices'
 published: false
-description: There is a bad practice in Microservices architecture that seems to be totally forgotten
+description: There is a bad practice in Microservices architecture that seems to be totally forgotten.
 tags: 'architecture, programming, microservies, distributedsystems'
 cover_image: ./assets/circular.png
 ---